umairiqbal78/onboarding_app/README.md

-# onboarding
+# dijelac
 <<<<<<< HEAD
-Template project for onboarding app
+Template project for dijelac app
 =======

 A new Flutter project.